leonj1/cat-emails/README.md

 - Never share your Gmail password or app-specific password with others.
 - Be cautious when setting environment variables, especially on shared systems.
 - Consider using OAuth2 for more secure authentication in a production environment.
+- When using Docker, ensure that your `.env` file is not committed to version control.